pwbriggs/music-assistant.github.io/docs/player-support/airplay.md

 - Airplay devices will play in sync.
 - It is possible to sync Airplay devices with slimproto based devices too.
 - Audio quality is lossless 44.1/16bits PCM and optionally compressed as (lossless) ALAC
 - Any physical control buttons on the device should be  supported as long as flow mode is not enabled.
+- The player settings include some basic equaliser settings.
+- The player settings allow configuration of stereo pairs of speakers.

 ## Known Issues / Notes